-The price for quality pure vanilla extract has gotten outrageous.
-This is why I have started making my own.
-And believe it or not, it's super easy and so much cheaper to make your own vanilla extract.
+But, the price for quality pure vanilla extract has gotten outrageous.
+This is why I had to learn how to make vanilla.
+And believe it or not, it's super easy and so much cheaper to make your own yourself.

-Another great thing about making vanilla at home is you can make double fold vanilla for the price of a store-bought bottle of single fold vanilla.
+Another great thing about making vanilla at home is you can make double fold vanilla extract for the price of a store-bought bottle of single fold vanilla extract.

 - Double-fold vanilla extract is what professional bakers use.
 It uses 23 ounces of vanilla beans per gallon of alcohol.
 This rich vanilla flavor can't be duplicated by doubling the amount of single-fold vanilla you use.

 For what you'll pay for high-quality single-fold vanilla, you can make your own double-fold vanilla extract at home.